fendit/MP/ExpensesTracker/ReadMe.md

 1. It is a cornerstone of planning how much to spend or save in upcoming months

 ### Objectives
-1. Create a workbook with 12 sheets (each sheet represents a month)
+1. Create a workbook with 12 sheets (each sheet represents a month) (Python)
 1. Create a dataframe in Pandas that can store inputs
-1. Export the dataframe to the designated sheet
+1. Export the dataframe to the designated sheet (Python)
-1. Allow users to select between options (e.g. select which month to record expenses, which category the expenses belongs to)
+1. Allow users to select between options (e.g. select which month to record expenses, which category the expenses belongs to) (Python)
-1. Generate a donut chart of expenses distribution in terms of category
+1. Generate a donut chart of expenses distribution in terms of category (Python)

 ### Inputs
 1. No of items of expenses for recording